Rugby: Why Warren Gatland said no to the All Blacks job

 New Zealand Rugby chairman Brent Impey said last week that 26 top New Zealand coaches had been approached to apply for the All Blacks head coach role.

-Gatland has told the Telegraph he had to say no to New Zealand Rugby.
+Gatland has told the Radio Sport Breakfast he had to say no to New Zealand Rugby.

-"I was asked to apply for the position now and I've gone back to them to say I won't be putting my name forward, because at this point I've made a commitment to the Chiefs and I've made a commitment to the Lions," Gatland told the Telegraph in an interview to launch his autobiography.
+"I was contacted about that…it was nice to be contacted I politely declined putting my name forward," Gatland said this morning.

-"They appreciated it, they understood it," Gatland said.
-"I just think it would look poor me applying [for the All Blacks job].
-It wouldn't sit well with me, having already made those commitments to the other two parties."
+"I'm a little bit old school…I'd made the commitment to the Chiefs and I'd made the commitment to the Lions, it was important that I carry on with that…honour the commitment I made to those two sides.